British Indian Ocean Territory: Geography

 Map of the British Indian Ocean Territory.

-The territory was an archipelago of 58 islands covering 56 km2.
+The territory is an archipelago of 58 islands covering 56 km2.
 The largest island is Diego Garcia, which at 32.5 km2 accounts for about half of the territory's total land area.
-The rest of the island's are much smaller, with the second largest being just over 3.1 km2.
+The rest of the islands are much smaller, with the second largest being just over 3.1 km2.
 The terrain is flat and low, with an average elevation of 1.33 m above sea level.
 In 2010, 545000 km2 of ocean around the islands was declared a marine reserve.

 The British Indian Ocean Territory (Constitution) Order 2004 defined the territory as comprising the following islands or groups of islands: